 Blue Zone recipes are built around locally grown foods that are free from preservatives and artificial sweeteners.
 They focus on whole foods that are full of nutrients and fiber.
 People in the Blue Zones do enjoy sweets, but these generally use honey rather than added sugar, and are reserved for special celebrations.
 Soft drinks, candy bars, and packaged foods do not feature in the Blue Zone diet at all.

 3. Drink small amounts of alcohol regularly.

 In four out of five world Blue Zones (Loma Linda being the exception), people enjoy moderate amounts of red wine on a regular basis.
 In this case, "moderate" means one to three glasses each day, usually as part of a meal.

-In a recent study, light-to-moderate drinkers were about 20 percent less likely to die in the follow-up period than those who abstained from alcohol entirely; the moderate drinkers were also 29 percent less likely to die from cardiovascular disease.10 Of course, too much alcohol can lead to a bevy of health problems, so tread carefully here.
+In a study published in the Journal of the American College of Cardiology, light-to-moderate drinkers were about 20 percent less likely to die in the follow-up period than those who abstained from alcohol entirely; the moderate drinkers were also 29 percent less likely to die from cardiovascular disease.
+Of course, too much alcohol can lead to a bevy of health problems, so tread carefully here.